skyfe79/Awesome/README.md

 - [CircularImageView](https://github.com/lopspower/CircularImageView) - Create circular ImageView in Android in the simplest way possible
 - [TouchImageView](https://github.com/MikeOrtiz/TouchImageView) - Adds touch functionality to Android ImageView.

-## M

-- [InfColorPicker](https://github.com/InfinitApps/InfColorPicker) - iOS color picker view controller which presents a hue bar and a saturation/brightness box to allow selection of any RGB color.

 ## Objective-C

+- [promises](https://github.com/google/promises) - Promises is a modern framework that provides a synchronization construct for Swift and Objective-C.
 - [IGListKit](https://github.com/Instagram/IGListKit) - A data-driven UICollectionView framework for building fast and flexible lists.
 - [ShiftIt](https://github.com/fikovnik/ShiftIt) - Managing windows size and position in OSX
 - [TOCropViewController](https://github.com/TimOliver/TOCropViewController) - A view controller for iOS that allows users to crop portions of UIImage objects